tigerjun5199/testforme/README_en.md

 ---

 This project provides a novel approach to understanding academic articles quickly and visually, making it an essential tool for students and researchers alike.

+## Project Explanation
+This project aims to create a static website using Jekyll and open-source resources.

+## Additional Information
+In the context of this project, we use the term "article" to refer to "논문," or academic articles, which are scholarly research papers published in journals or conferences.